Pricing

 Gamification has been described as "75 percent psychology, and 25 percent technology," which is absolutely true in practice.
 Since gamification trends combine the fun of playing a video game with learning a new skill, it is more than just silly video games branded with your logo.

 Gamification has shown to be a reliable educational tool, offering all the components of engagement and improved performance.
-If it is appropriately used, gamification may help organizations and their staff flourish in a stressful environment.
+If it is appropriately used, gamification may help brands, organizations and their staff flourish in a stressful environment.

 Conclusion